Javarome/testscript-js/README.md

 All you need to need all or one test is to set your breakpoints in your tests and run those scripts in debug mode.

-Also note that the `TestRunner` uses a `DefaultLogger` instance as a `Logger`, which can be specified as its second constructor argument.
+Also note that the `TestRunner` uses a `DefaultLogger` instance as a `Logger`, which can be specified as its third constructor argument.